 Nothing quite instills a sense of wonder like pure white snow.
-I know that it can cause complete misery for many but, when you don't have to be anywhere, and you have all you need at home, then there's nothing more magical than the transformation the white stuff brings.
+When you don't have to be anywhere, and you have all you need at home, then there's nothing more magical than the transformation the white stuff brings.
 Recently I've begun to feel a bit marooned in the sea of mud all around the Little House and everything has that January colour scheme of brown, more brown and...brown.
 But this weekend all is bright and I have been transported into a Narnia-inspired winter wonderland.

 |The mud rutted track has been replaced with shimmering walkway|